In October 2020, the eCommerce world was taken aback when Google announced they would retire the Universal Analytics solution on July 1, 2023.

 These are all great metrics to track.
 However, as an eCommerce store owner, you will require more specific and specialized information about your users and products to build business strategies.

-Google Analytics 4 provides Enhanced eCommerce category to have you track important eCommerce metrics like:
+Google Analytics 4 provides an Enhanced eCommerce category to have you track important eCommerce metrics like:

 - Conversion rate